 - I have new headshots; can I email them to you?
 Do not submit any photos (or, videos, resumes, links to websites, promos for shows you’re in, etc.), unless requested to do so.
 It clogs our in box and we have to weed through them to find legitimate submissions.
-The only photos we provide to production are the 3/4 length photos we take in our office.
-This is to insure that we are providing them with the most recent and truest representation of what our talent looks like.
-At times (at production’s request), we will request headshot “selfies”, or other photos in certain wardrobe.
+You can submit your new headshots when you submit for a project.
+We will also request current “selfies”.
+This is to insure that we are providing production with the most recent and truest representation of what our talent looks like.
+At times (at production’s request), we will request additional photos in certain wardrobe.

 - I don’t have (3) options of wardrobe to bring; the wardrobe dept. can provide wardrobe for me, right?
 NO!
 This is one of the biggest misconceptions.
 Unless you have been fitted for specific wardrobe, or have been told that wardrobe will be provided (ex: police uniform), it is not the responsibility of the wardrobe dept. to provide wardrobe for the background actors.
 You MUST ALWAYS bring the wardrobe that is requested.
 Most of the time, the wardrobe dept. may only have backups for when they need to switch out wardrobe.
 By not having the proper wardrobe, you delay the wardrobe process, your fellow actors, and in some cases the entire production.
 The more wardrobe you have, the more opportunities you will have to get on sets.
 Always play it safe and bring the best options you have.

 - Where is the non-union work?
 The majority of productions have a required number of SAG talent that must be booked per day.
 Once we reach that number, we can start booking non-union talent.
 For example, if a production requires 24 SAG per day on a show, and on one particular day, production only needs 26 people, there are only 2 non-union spots available for that day.